sap-tutorials/abap-core-development/tutorials/abap-environment-rap100-generate-ui-service/abap-environment-rap100-generate-ui-service.md

 ### Preview travel app

+>**Hint:** In **SAP S/4HANA on premise or private cloud systems** publishing the local service endpoint of your OData V4 service binding does not work from within ADT.
+Therefore you have to publish the service binding locally using transaction `/IWFND/V4_ADMIN` in these systems.

 Publish the local service endpoint of your service binding ![service binding](adt_srvb.png) and start the **Fiori elements App Preview**.